G-symmetric spectra, semistability and the multiplicative norm: -spaces and -simplicial sets

-The class of $\F$-equivalences take part in two model structures.
+The class of $\F$-equivalences takes part in two model structures.
 For this we define: \begin{Def} A map $f:X\to Y$ of based $G$-spaces/$G$-simplicial sets is called a \begin{itemize} \item \emph{projective $\F$-cofibration} if it is a genuine $G$-cofibration where all the points away from the image of $f$ have isotropy in $\F$. \item \emph{projective $\F$-fibration} if it induces a Serre/Kan fibration $f^H:X^H\to Y^H$ for all $H\in \F$. \item \emph{mixed $\F$-fibration} if it has the right lifting property with respect to all maps that are genuine cofibrations and $\F$-equivalences. \end{itemize} \end{Def}

 \begin{Prop}[Projective model structure] Let $G$ be a finite group and $\F$ a family of subgroups.
-Then the classes of projective $\F$-cofibrations, $\F$-equivalences and projective $\F$-fibrations assemble to a proper, cofibrantly generated, monoidal and $G$-topological ($G$-simplicial) model structure on based $G$-spaces ($G$-simplicial sets), called the \emph{projective} $\F$-model structure. \end{Prop} Here and below, $G$-topological or $G$-simplicial is meant with respect to the genuine model structure of Proposition \ref{prop:genmod}.
-The projective model structure is cofibrantly generated by the subsets $I^{\F}_{G,proj}$ of $I_G$ and $J_{G,proj}^{\F}$ of $J_G$ of those inclusions with relative isotropy in $\F$.
+Then the classes of projective $\F$-cofibrations, $\F$-equivalences and projective $\F$-fibrations assemble to a proper, cofibrantly generated, monoidal and $G$-topological ($G$-simplicial) model structure on based $G$-spaces ($G$-simplicial sets), called the \emph{projective} $\F$-model structure. \end{Prop} Here and below, $G$-topological or $G$-simplicial is meant with respect to the genuine model structure of the previous section.
+The projective model structure is cofibrantly generated by the subsets $I^{\F}_{G,proj}$ of $I_G$ and $J_{G,proj}^{\F}$ of $J_G$ of the maps of the form $G/H_+\wedge f$ with $H$ an element of $\F$.